International Innovation Management

 Even if you have not received your final degree certificate by the application deadline, you can still apply for a master’s programme with your current transcript of records.
 This should include the amount of ECTS points that you have already gained by the time of application, the preliminary final mark and the expected date of completion.

-General mandatory requirements for admission to the 3-semester or 4-semester Master's programme:
+General mandatory requirements for admission to the 3-semester Master programme:

-1. Proof of a first professional degree in management, economics, industrial engineering, business informatics or a generally closely related degree programme with an average grade of at least 2.3
+1. Proof of a first professional degree with at least 210 ECTS-Points in management, economics, industrial engineering, business informatics or a generally closely related degree programme with an average grade of at least 2.7

 2. and, within the course of the first professional qualification, proof of knowledge in the following fields to the following extent (e.g. through official module descriptions of the higher education institution):

-• Business Computing/Informatics - at least 5 ECTS with an average grade of at least 2.3
+• Business Computing/Informatics/Research Tools - at least 5 ECTS

 An admissions commission decides about the fulfilment of the qualified requirements.